zicher3d-org/domemaster-stereo-shader/vray/docs/readme.md

 ## Known Issues ##

-The current version of the Vray Domemaster3D shaders for Vray Standalone (as of 2014-11-23) is a development build that still has issues with the stereo camera separation controls.
-It can render 2D fisheye and latlong images but the stereo controls don't respond as expected.
-This is related to the current implementation of the lens shader's org attribute.
+The current version of the Vray Domemaster3D shaders for Vray Standalone (as of 2014-11-26) is a development build.

+More work needs to be done to apply a black overlay to the circular outside area of the domemaster frame.
+Right now the DomemasterStereo shader will fill the outside circular area in the frame with a solid color based upon the current data at the 0/0/0 X/Y/Z ray angle.
+Also the shader doesn't apply a circular alpha channel overlay yet.

-Also, in Maya the custom Vray Extra Attributes haven't been linked into the Vray for Maya .vrscene exporter.
+The Maya integration is still a work in progress.
+The Domemaster3D shaders aren't yet active in the Maya render view.
+Also, the custom Vray Extra Attributes haven't been linked into the Vray for Maya .vrscene exporter.

 ## Vray Standalone ##